PiMaker/ACC/README.md

 # ACC
 AC remote control for Inventor Aria models via Infrared.

-Encoding of IR signals was reverse-engineered on my own "Aria" AC, might need adjustment for other variants (more details in `scrathpad.txt`).
+Encoding of IR signals was reverse-engineered on my own "Aria" AC, might need adjustment for other variants (more details in `scratchpad.txt`).
 Use at your own discretion.

 Use `acc help` and `acc help send` for usage information.